 - 44% in group 3

-Across all of our programs and sessions, Sword members see an average 62% reduction in pain levels, and a 52% decline in both depression and anxiety.
-Members also see other health improvements such as better sleep, lower weight, and increased physical activity—all of which contribute to their mental and emotional wellbeing (which, in turn, makes it easier for them to achieve lasting pain relief.)
-It’s a virtuous cycle.
+Across all of our programs and sessions, 60% of Sword members become free from pain, and 63% and 68% are rescued from moderate to severe depression and anxiety, respectively.
+Members also see other health improvements such as better sleep, lower weight, and increased physical activity—all of which contribute to their mental and emotional wellbeing (which, in turn, makes it easier for them to achieve lasting pain relief).

 At Sword, we know that many people suffer silently with pain, even as it affects so many areas of their life.
-By combining convenient, on-demand physical therapy treatment with ongoing education and cognitive behavioral health therapy, Sword enables members to overcome both their physical and mental challenges to improve their quality of life at home and their productivity at work.
+By combining convenient, on-demand physical therapy treatment with ongoing education and cognitive behavioral health therapy, Sword enables members to overcome both their physical and mental challenges.
+The result is a greater quality of life at home and greater productivity at work.

-Request a demo to see how Sword can help your people become pain free, improve their sleep and mental health, and increase workplace productivity—all with best-in-class ROI and clinical outcomes.
+Request a demo to see how Sword can free your people from pain, improve their sleep and mental health, and increase their workplace productivity—all with best-in-class ROI and clinical outcomes.